WYCKOFF CO./EAGLE HARBOR

 Site News Archive

 Attention beach goers!
 Contamination remains in portions of the beaches adjacent to the former wood treating plant.
-This fact sheet tells how to identify creosote and offers tips to stay safe this summer.
+This fact sheet tells how to identify creosote and offers tips to stay safe.

 Boaters beware!
 Anchoring is not permitted over a large area in the eastern part of Eagle Harbor.
 See our fact sheet for a map of the regulated navigation area and a list of prohibited activities.